LOlijslager/find_prokaryotic_immune_systems/README.md

 Automated script that runs DefenseFinder and PADLOC and merges their output into one database

 # When using this software, please reference
-- Olijslager, L.H., Weijers, D., & Swarts, D.C., Abundance of prokaryotic immune systems is correlated with host optimal growth temperature., unpublished.
+- Olijslager, L. H., Weijers, D., & Swarts, D. C. (2024).
+Distribution of specific prokaryotic immune systems correlates with host optimal growth temperature.
+NAR Genomics and Bioinformatics, 6(3), lqae105.

 - Tesson, F., Hervé, A., Mordret, E., Touchon, M., d’Humières, C., Cury, J., & Bernheim, A. (2022).
 Systematic and quantitative view of the antiviral arsenal of prokaryotes.
 Nature communications, 13(1), 2561.